MehedisCode/C_Programming/Documents/course_outline.md

 ## 1. Introduction to C
 - Intronduction
-- Installation and Configure With C Compiler
+- Installation and Configure IDE With C Compiler

 ## 2. Basic Syntax and Output
 - Syntax